gyuho/learn/src/nakamoto-bitcoin-vs-snow-avalanche-consensus.md

 ##### Unit of consensus

 The unit of Bitcoin consensus is a block of multiple transactions.
 Each transaction (e.g., send 1 BTC to a friend) is signed by the current wallet's private key with the signature to provide the mathematical proof and thus protect against malicious actors.
-Once the signatures are validated, the miner combines those transactions into one unit for consensus, rather than initiating a new consensus for each transaction.
+Once the signatures are validated, the miner combines those multiple transactions into one single unit of consensus, rather than initiating a new consensus for each transaction.

+Like Bitcoin, Avalanche uses cryptographic signatures to enforce only a key owner can spend on the respective funds.
 Avalanche nodes batch incoming transactions to create vertices in a DAG.
 And the parents of a vertex are chosen from the preferred nodes at the tip of the DAG.
 The protocol transactionalize the vertex as a unit of consensus.

 TODO